 The Institute is embedded within Rady Children’s Hospital-San Diego, the 6th largest children’s hospital in the U.S., which contributed $40 million to help establish the Institute.

-All of the work we perform—including the genomic sequencing of patients—is funded through philanthropy and grants.
+Primary funding for our work —including the genomic sequencing of some patients—comes from philanthropy and grants.

 Our people are the key to pioneering life-changing innovation.
 Strategic management for the Institute is provided by the Executive Team, with oversight from the Board of Directors and guidance from an independent Scientific Advisory Board.